valevo/artificially_correct_challenge/README.md

    Optimally, the team would be made up of a mix of expertises in researching bias in cultural collections on the one hand and language processing on the other.
    To be able to assess the quality and extent of the biases found with SABIO, it is useful if participants understand the language(s) of the input collection and therefore a team of speakers of different languages would be an advantage.

+7. Materials

+     - screenshots of SABIO in action
+     - screenshots of the NMvW data? search interface? tables?